3xdom/EmailBomber/README.md

 # Email Bomber #

-Use this tool to spam a person's email
+Use this tool to spam a person's email..

 <b> Use this tool for educational purpose only !! </b>